 The FitChip gathers club head acceleration/club head speed data when placed on any club, which is typically shown in Figure 1.
 From this data the computer analyzes the data to produce the club head acceleration curve as shown in Figure 2.
-This curve is used to locate the time of peak acceleration or shaft release (point at which the shaft starts to kick back, time increment 126) and ball impact (time increment 173).
+This curve is used to locate the time of peak acceleration or (point at which the shaft starts to kick back, time increment 126) shaft release and (time increment 173) ball impact.
 The red line represents the unloading of the shaft, through 1/4 cycle of its natural frequency, from the flexed position back to straight and square at impact.

-In these charts two different swings are overlaid to demonstrate the players consistency.
+In these charts two different swings are overlaid to demonstrate the players consistency or inconsistency.
 During the time interval, described by the red line, the club releases/kicks and must return to straight and square at ball impact for peak performance (best combinations of club head speed and accuracy).
 Matching this players timing with the club depends on the natural frequency of the golf club shaft as a spring.
 It is this natural frequency that is derived by the FitChip for each swing.
+Bad swings can be deleted and the best swings averaged for the build to frequency.

 to build each club in a full set of properly fitted custom golf clubs, as shown in the Build-to Table Figure 4.
 The multiple sloped lines in Figure 3 represent the slope the Golf Industry and most Club Builders build sets too.
 We build your clubs based upon the slope or curve your Swing Timing requires (the red or yellow line in Figure 3) !